Ecole de Paris

 Style of Painting

-Although the Ecole de Paris was a broad church, open to artists of every medium, genre and style - from Dada to Classical Realism, drawing skills and good draughtsmanship were highly prized, and its painters typically turned to figurative rather than abstract art.
+Although the Ecole de Paris was a broad church, open to artists of every medium, genre and style - from Dada to Classical Realism, drawing skills and good draughtsmanship were highly prized, and its painters (except for Piet Mondrian, who lived in Paris from 1921 to 1938) typically turned to figurative rather than abstract art.
 Furthermore, their figuration was often romantic.
-The use of colour in painting was also thoroughly explored.
-By comparison, avant-garde art in America (eg. abstract expressionism, colour field painting, hard-edge painting), Holland (eg. De Stijl, Neo-Plasticism), Russia (eg. Suprematism, Constructivism) and Germany (eg. Bauhaus Design School), arguably possessed a stronger streak of abstraction.
+The use of colour was also thoroughly explored.
+For an example of colour and figures being used to express how the artist feels, see Matisse's unusual work Nasturtiums and the 'Dance' (1912, Metropolitan Museum).
+Furthermore, although it gave birth to several styles of abstract art, this particular school of French painting was perhaps a little more representational than avant-garde art in (say) Holland (eg. De Stijl), Russia (eg. Suprematism) and Germany (eg. Bauhaus Design School).
+In particular, note the wide range of expressionist paintings associated with Parisian artists such as Picasso, Modigliani and Marc Chagall.
+For more on the links between the expressionist movement and the Paris School, see: History of Expressionist Painting (c.1880-1930).

 Paris - The World Centre of Art (1890-1940)

 The use of the term Ecole de Paris reflected the extraordinary position of the French capital as the undisputed centre of the global art world during the first four decades of the 20th century.
 Indeed, ever since the French Revolution, Paris had been the capital of the avant-garde in art and culture.
 During the 19th century, movements like Realism (c.1850 on), Impressionism (1870-80) and Post-Impressionism, as well as the prestigious reputation of the Paris Salon, the Salon d'Automne, the Salon des Independants, the Ecole des Beaux-Arts and the Academie Julian, had further enhanced the city's reputation.
-By 1900, few painters or sculptors could afford to ignore the importance of the city or the opportunities it offered.
-During the mid-1920s it was home to an estimated 70,000 painters and sculptors, most of whom survived in poverty, first in Montmartre, later in Montparnasse.
+By 1900, few painters or sculptors could afford to ignore the importance of the city or the opportunities it offered: it also boasted numerous celebrated art dealers including Ambroise Vollard (1866-1939), Daniel-Henry Kahnweiler (1884-1979), Leonce Rosenberg (1879-1947) and his brother Paul Rosenberg (1881-1959), and Paul Guillaume (1891-1934).
+During the 1900s the city was the centre of Fauvism, then Cubism.
+By the mid-1920s it was home to an estimated 70,000 painters and sculptors, most of whom survived in poverty, first in Montmartre, later in Montparnasse.
+For an example of work by the ultimate Bohemian artist in Paris, who sold little and died in poverty, see Modigliani's Portrait of Jeanne Hebuterne (1918, Metropolitan).
 Even as late as 1950, by which time Paris had been caught up, if not eclipsed, by New York, the city could boast some 130 art galleries, showing works by roughly 60,000 artists, while every year 20 large Salons each displayed works by about 1,000 artists.
 For artistic reference purposes, Paris had the Louvre - the largest art museum in the world - whose extensive collection of Old Masters was copied and studied by artists from all over Europe and America.

 Parisian Culture

 In addition, the city of Paris enjoyed an unrivalled nightlife, with a number of famous cabarets as well as a huge program of Opera and Ballet.
 These night-clubs and theatres were avid consumers of poster art, theatrical designs, costumes and sets, a process exemplified by The Ballets Russes, organized by Sergei Diaghilev (1872-1929).
-This Parisian ballet company quickly became famous for its flamboyant and colourful designs, that were an integral part of the aesthetic experience rather than mere backdrops.
-Master painters who worked for Diaghilev included Georges Braque, Giorgio de Chirico, Andre Derain, Henri Matisse and Pablo Picasso.
-(For more about decorative lithography in Paris during La Belle Epoque and later, see: History of Poster Art.)
+This Parisian ballet company quickly became famous for its flamboyant and colourful designs, overseen by Leon Bakst, that were an integral part of the aesthetic experience rather than mere backdrops.
+Master painters who worked for Diaghilev included Georges Braque, Giorgio de Chirico, Andre Derain and Henri Matisse.
+The wide variety of art practised in Paris is evident as late as the 1920s with Picasso entering his 'neoclassical' phase with works like Woman in White (1923, Metropolitan Museum of Art), while Dada activists competed with the emergence of Surrealism!

 Curiously, despite great efforts by the French authorities, including the establishment of two more of the world's best art museums - namely the Musee d'Orsay and the extraordinary Pompidou Centre, home to the massive permanent collection of the French National Museum of Modern and Contemporary Art - Paris has never regained her former position as the capital of world art.